wokwi/wokwi-docs/docs/guides/esp32.md

 You can use the ESP32 simulator to run different kinds of applications:

 1. ESP32 Arduino Core projects (including ESP-IDF projects)
-2. MicroPython and CircuitPython projects
+2. MicroPython and CircuitPython projects (examples at https://wokwi.com/micropython)
 3. Rust projects (see https://wokwi.com/rust)
 4. Custom application firmware files (e.g. applications built using the ESP-IDF)